Night-vision device: Auto-gating

-Generation 3+ (GEN III OMNI I–IX)
+Generation 3+

 Generation II, III and IV devices use a microchannel plate for amplification.
 Photons from a dimly lit source enter the objective lens (on the left) and strike the photocathode (gray plate).
 The photocathode (which is negatively biased) releases electrons, which are accelerated to the higher-voltage microchannel plate (red).
 Each electron causes multiple electrons to be released from the microchannel plate.
 The electrons are drawn to the higher-voltage phosphor screen (green).
 Electrons that strike the phosphor screen cause the phosphor to produce photons of light viewable through the eyepiece lenses.

 OMNI, or OMNIBUS, refers to a series of contracts through which the US Army purchased GEN III night vision devices.
 This started with OMNI I, which procured AN/PVS-7A and AN/PVS-7B devices, then continued with OMNI II (1990), OMNI III (1992), OMNI IV (1996), OMNI V (1998), OMNI VI (2002), OMNI VII (2005), OMNI VIII, and OMNI IX.
+In April 2024, the US Army awarded L3Harris a $263 million production order for the ENVG-B under a program of record expected to total nearly $1 billion over ten years, and in December 2025 L3Harris and Palantir announced a partnership applying data analytics to improve night-vision production.

 However, OMNI is not a specification.
 The performance of a particular device generally depends upon the tube which is used.
 For example, a GEN III OMNI III MX-10160A/AVS-6 tube performs similarly to a GEN III OMNI VII MX-10160A/AVS-6 tube, even though the former was manufactured in ~1992 and the latter ~2005.

 One particular technology, PINNACLE is a proprietary thin-film microchannel plate technology created by ITT that was included in the OMNI VII contract.
 The thin-film improves performance.

 GEN III OMNI V–IX devices developed in the 2000s and onward can differ from earlier devices in important ways: